 Dream South Beach, 1111 Collins: These former Art Deco buildings have been transformed into a sleek boutique hotel, with an attractive lobby and restaurant plus a rooftop pool and lounge.
 It is in the heart of South Beach and a short walk to restaurants, shopping and the beach.

-W Hotel South Beach: The W Hotel is a larger contemporary hotel with great restaurants including The Dutch, a New York City institution.
+W Hotel South Beach: The W Hotel is a larger contemporary hotel with several bars and restaurants.

 The Redbury: At 1776 Collins Ave, the Redbury, by SLS is an attractive boutique property.

 The Betsy: Opened in 1942 as The Betsy Ross.
 In 2009, it reopened after a total restoration.
 1440 Ocean Drive.
-Highlights include a roof deck and the restaurant, LT Steak & Seafood, offering breakfast, lunch and dinner.
+Highlights include a roof deck and the restaurant, LT Steak & Seafood, offering breakfast, lunch, brunch and dinner.
+The Alley restaurant is an Italian trattoria.

 Aloft Brickell: I found that the Aloft Brickell was a perfect spot from which to explore Miami.
 Away from crowded Miami Beach, it is located near downtown and between Coconut Grove/Coral Gables and the Wynwood Arts/Design Districts.
 It is a short drive to Miami Beach.
 Plus there are restaurants near the hotel that my local friends enjoy.
 I always enjoy the contemporary vibe/decor of the Aloft chain.
 They also offer valet parking and a free buffet breakfast in the room rate.

-Other hotels getting good reviews and press include the Soho Beach House, Gale, Sense Beach House, The James Royal Palm, Riviera Hotel South Beach, the new Metropolitan Miami Beach, the Croydon and the Faena.
+Other hotels getting good reviews and press include the Soho Beach House, Gale Hotel, The Local House Miami, Royal Palm South Beach Miami (formerly The James Royal Palm), Riviera Hotel South Beach, the new COMO Metropolitan Miami Beach, the Hotel Croydon and the Faena.
+Still more include The Palms Hotel & Spa,